πExtended QuickStart Guide

 ...rest

-The columns of the data grid may contain many options, including icons, menus, theme overrides, however at their most basic they only require a title
+]The columns of the data grid may contain many options, including icons, menus, theme overrides, however at their most basic they only require a title and an id.
+The id is technically optional but it is best not to omit it.

 Each column will automatically size based on its contents.
 If desired the sise of each column can be overridden by setting the width parameter.

-💡 Avoid excessive changes to the identity of the
+π‘ Avoid excessive changes to the identity of the

-callback as the grid will re-render from scratch every time it changes.
+getCellContentcallback as the grid will re-render from scratch every time it changes.

 That is all the basic requirements put together, now the DataEditor can be rendered.